-Lumbar Laminectomy Surgery (PLD) in New York City
+Lumbar Laminectomy Surgery in New York, NY

 Below are some of the most common questions we receive from patients who are considering lumbar laminectomy surgery.
 Please keep in mind that the recovery from surgery is unique to each individual and affected by various factors such as patient age, comorbid illnesses, the degree of the spinal cord or nerve impingement, the length of illness prior to surgery, as well as the degree of disability prior to surgery, just to name a few mitigating factors.
 The answers below are responses to questions we receive from the average patient.